 - A8 Judging the significance of a matter requires an objective analysis of the facts and circumstances.
-Examples of significant matters include: - Matters that give rise to significant risks (as defined in SSA 315 (Revised)). - Results of audit procedures indicating (a) that the financial statements could be materially misstated, or (b) a need to revise the auditor's previous assessment of the risks of material misstatement and the auditor's responses to those risks. - Circumstances that cause the auditor significant difficulty in applying necessary audit procedures. - Findings that could result in a modification to the audit opinion or the inclusion of an Emphasis of Matter paragraph in the auditor's report. - An important factor in determining the form, content and extent of audit documentation of significant matters is the extent of professional judgment exercised in performing the work and evaluating the results.
+Examples of significant matters include: - Matters that give rise to significant risks (as defined in SSA 315 (Revised 2021))6. - Results of audit procedures indicating (a) that the financial statements could be materially misstated, or (b) a need to revise the auditor's previous assessment of the risks of material misstatement and the auditor's responses to those risks. - Circumstances that cause the auditor significant difficulty in applying necessary audit procedures. - Findings that could result in a modification to the audit opinion or the inclusion of an Emphasis of Matter paragraph in the auditor's report. - An important factor in determining the form, content and extent of audit documentation of significant matters is the extent of professional judgment exercised in performing the work and evaluating the results.
 Documentation of the professional judgments made, where significant, serves to explain the auditor's conclusions and to reinforce the quality of the judgment.
-Such matters are of particular interest to those responsible for reviewing audit documentation, including those carrying out subsequent audits when reviewing matters of continuing significance (for example, when performing a retrospective review of accounting estimates). - A10 Some examples of circumstances in which, in accordance with paragraph 8, it is appropriate to prepare audit documentation relating to the use of professional judgement include, where the matters and judgements are significant: - The rationale for the auditor's conclusion when a requirement provides that the auditor 'shall consider' certain information or factors, and that consideration is significant in the context of the particular engagement. - The basis for the auditor's conclusion on the reasonableness of areas of subjective judgements (for example, the reasonableness of significant accounting estimates). - The basis for the auditor's conclusions about the authenticity of a document when further investigation (such as making appropriate use of an expert or of confirmation procedures) is undertaken in response to conditions identified during the audit that caused the auditor to believe that the document may not be authentic. - When SSA 701 applies, the auditor's determination of the key audit matters or the determination that there are no key audit matters to be communicated. - A11 The auditor may consider it helpful to prepare and retain as part of the audit documentation a summary (sometimes known as a completion memorandum) that describes the significant matters identified during the audit and how they were addressed, or that includes cross-references to other relevant supporting audit documentation that provides such information.
-Such a summary may facilitate effective and efficient reviews and inspections of the audit documentation, particularly for large and complex audits.
-Further, the preparation of such a summary may assist the auditor's consideration of the significant matters.
-It may also help the auditor to consider whether, in light of the audit procedures performed and conclusions reached, there is any individual relevant SSA objective that the auditor cannot achieve that would prevent the auditor from achieving the overall objectives of the auditor.
+Such matters are of particular interest to those responsible for reviewing audit documentation, including those carrying out subsequent audits when reviewing matters of continuing significance (for example, when performing a retrospective review of accounting estimates). - A10 Some examples of circumstances in which, in accordance with paragraph 8, it is appropriate to prepare audit documentation relating to the use of professional judgement include, where the matters and judgements are significant: - The rationale for the auditor's conclusion when a requirement provides that the auditor 'shall consider' certain information or factors, and that consideration is significant in the context of the particular engagement. - The basis for the auditor's conclusion on the reasonableness of areas of subjective judgements made by management. - The basis for the auditor's evaluation of whether an accounting estimate and related disclosures are reasonable in the context of the applicable financial reporting framework, or are misstated. - The basis for the auditor's conclusions about the authenticity of a document when further investigation (such as making appropriate use of an expert or of confirmation procedures) is undertaken in response to conditions identified during the audit that caused the auditor to believe that the document may not be authentic. - When SSA 7017 applies, the auditor's determination of the key audit matters or the determination that there are no key audit matters to be communicated.